microsoft/Windows-AppConsult-PWALab/Manual/README.md

     }
     ```

-    Before performing the fetch operation to retrieve the data from the REST service, we open the cache and we look if we have already previously cached the request.
+    Before performing the fetch operation to retrieve the data from the REST service, we open the cache and we look if we have already cached a previous request.
 The main difference compared to the code we have written in the service worker is that, this time, we aren't generically handling all the requests, but only a specific one: the one which responds to the **/api/messages** endpoint of our REST service.
 If that's the case, we parse the JSON and we immediately display the value in the box in the page (the one identified by the **messages** id).
 Once we have performed the operation, the rest of the code is the same as before and it downloads a fresh copy of the data from the web service.
 4. Let's test the code now.
 Open Chrome, make sure it’s still open on the website.
 Otherwise, digit the URL **http://127.0.0.1:5500** in the address bar and open it.
 5. Refresh the home page a few times.
-You will notice that the last value returned by the REST service will be immediately displayed.
+You will notice that the last value returned by the REST service will be displayed immediately.
 Once the communication with the REST service is completed, the box will be updated to reflect the new value.

-If you want, you can complete the task by enabling this behavior also for the other 3 boxes.
+If you want, you can complete the task by enabling this behavior for the other 3 boxes as well.

 ## Exercise 3 - Add push notifications

 In this exercise we're going to use the Push APIs and the Notification APIs to enable our Progressive Web App to receive push notifications from a backend.
-If you have read the introduction about push notifications, you'll remember that the architecture is made by 3 actors: a client application, a backend and a service provided by the platform owner.
+If you have read the introduction about push notifications, you'll remember that the architecture is dependant on three actors: a client application, a backend and a service provided by the platform owner.
 As such, we will need to work on two components in this exercise:

 - The Contoso Dashboard one, which is the web app we have already worked on in the previous exercises.
 - A backend, which will be used by the Contoso Dashboard to handle subscription channels.
 We're going to build a Web API with .NET Core, which will provide the various endpoints to store a new channel, send a push notification, etc.

 There's a third component, which is a dedicated web app for testing the push notification scenario called **Contoso Backend**.
 It lists all the registered channels and it provides a button to send a notification to each of them.
-However, we won't build this application, but it's already included in the lab material, inside the folder *"Lab/Exercise3/01-Start/Contoso.PushServer"*.
+However, we will not need to build this application, as it is already included in the lab material.
+You can find it inside the folder *"Lab/Exercise3/01-Start/Contoso.PushServer"*.

 ### Task 1 - Subscribe to receive push notifications
 Notifications are represented by a JSON payload, which is included in the body of the HTTP request that the backend sends to the notification service.
-In case of web notifications, this is how a typical JSON payload looks like:
+In case of web notifications, this is what a typical JSON payload looks like:

 ```json
 {